Plant Hardiness Zones

 Plant hardiness and climate zones are designed to assist gardeners in identifying plant species suitable for their climate.
 The organizations that publish plant hardiness zone information rely heavily on historical data when preparing their maps and documentation.

-The various hardiness and climate zones are a good place to start when selecting new plants, but you final decision should always be based on your individual garden environment.
+The various hardiness and climate zones are a good place to start when selecting new plants, but the final decision should always be based on your individual garden environment.

 USDA Plant Hardiness Zones